Blood Flow Restriction

 What patient populations can benefit from doing Blood Flow Restriction Training?

-Almost any patient that is cleared to participate in exercise but can’t perform exercise at a high enough intensity to cause adaptation could benefit from Blood Flow Restriction Training.
 Nothing about BFR is diagnosis specific and its application could be as variable as traditional exercise.
 It can be used as a strategy to make available exercises stressful enough to induce an adaptive response.

 Is BFR Safe?